This tour is no longer available, please see similar tours below or send an enquiry

 Accommodation Name: La Mer Guesthouse (or similar)

 Welcome to South Africa!
 Our tour begins in Port Elizabeth, colloquially known as PE, but officially Gqeberha, a Xhosa name for the river that runs through the city.
 We have a welcome briefing in the evening to discuss the adventures to come.If you have time before, however, you may want to spend the day exploring.
-Options include several beaches within walking distance, including Humewood Beach, plus city and township tours (payable locally).
+Options include several beaches within walking distance, including Humewood Beach, plus city and township tours (payable locally). ...more ...less

-Day 2 : Game Drives In Addo Elephant National Park
+Day 2 : Game drives in Addo Elephant National Park

 Location: Addo Elephant National Park